nallux-dozryl/urbit-forms/README.md

 - Individual pamphlets can be viewed in detail or exported as CSV

 ##### Deleting a Booklet
-- A booklet allowed to be deleted at anytime.
-This will also delete all submitted pamphlets stored on the same ship.
+- A booklet is allowed to be deleted at anytime.
+This will also delete all submitted pamphlets under the same id stored on the same ship.